2001 Pacific typhoon season: Typhoon Vipa

-The name Vipa was changed to the correct spelling Wipha in 2002.

 Typhoon Francisco

 On 00:00 UTC of September 18, the JMA began to monitor on a tropical depression that had developed about 509 km south-southeast of Wake Island.
 The JTWC followed suit on the next day, when they began issuing advisories on Tropical Depression 22W.
 22W moved in a slow westward direction, when the JTWC upgraded the system to a tropical storm.
 By 00:00 UTC of September 20, the JMA followed suit and named it Francisco.
 Throughout the day, the convection had gradually build up, prompting the JTWC to quickly upgrade the storm to a typhoon by 12:00 UTC.
 Continued development caused Francisco to reach Category 2 typhoon intensity, as it began moving northward.
 On September 23, a ragged eye developed and was becoming clearer, and thus, the JTWC to upgrade Francisco to a Category 3 typhoon, with 1-minute sustained winds of 185 km/h.
 Francisco reached its peak intensity that day, with a minimum barometric pressure of 945 hPa.
 However, by September 24, Francisco's convection had weakened, signalling a phase of rapid weakening.
 Both agencies downgraded Francisco to a tropical storm on the next day and issued their final advisories when the storm was becoming extratropical.
 Francisco's extratropical remnants was last seen on September 27 when it crossed the International Dateline.